KrishnaM0310/Krishna-Portfolio/README.md

 Hi!
-Thi sis my personal portfolio, check it out!
+This is my personal portfolio, check it out!